-Michelle Jackson has been with the Human Services Council since 2008, and currently serves as the organization’s Deputy Executive Director.
+Michelle Jackson has been with the Human Services Council since 2008, and currently serves as the organization’s Acting Executive Director.
 HSC advocates for the nonprofit human services organizations that provide critical services such as programs for seniors, youth, and the homeless and disabled.
 Ms. Jackson coordinates HSC’s government relations strategy and has led revolutionary policy changes to improve the nonprofit sector’s ability to maximize social impact in communities, most notably in securing over $100 million in cost-of-living adjustments for NYC human services workers and $120 million in nonprofit infrastructure investments.
 She represents HSC at public hearings and relevant government taskforces on these issues.
 She is also responsible for operations, including human resources, and oversees development.

 During her tenure with HSC, Jackson has been at the forefront of efforts to streamline the relationship between nonprofits and government, culminating in the launch of both City and State procurement systems that include a standard contract for human services and a simplified online procurement system, HHS Accelerator and New York Grants Reform, respectively.
 In addition to her expertise in government contracting, she leads public campaigns to raise the visibility of the sector across the State and advocates for changes to City and State regulations that adversely impact the nonprofit sector.